 Honda is another brand known for its unique look and style.
-However, the company's motorcycles aren't in the same realm as Harley Davidson.
+However, the Japanese company's motorcycles aren't in the same realm as Harley Davidson.
 While Harleys are large, heavy bikes used on long tour rides, Honda motorcycles are more of a street bike, designed with extra style and flair.

 Here are some of the leading benefits of Honda motorcycles:

 - Sleek style

 - They've been around for more than 70 years

 Whether you're a seasoned vet or motorcycle beginner, Honda carries several different bikes to suit your needs.